ThinkR-open/gitdown/README.md

 <!-- badges: end -->

 The goal of {gitdown} is to build a bookdown report of commit messages arranged according to a pattern.
-Book can be organised according to git tags, issues mentionned (*e.g.* `#123`) or any custom character chain included in your git commit messages (*e.g.* `category_` for use like `category_ui`, `category_doc`, …).
+Book can be organized according to git tags, issues mentioned (*e.g.* `#123`) or any custom character chain included in your git commit messages (*e.g.* `category_` for use like `category_ui`, `category_doc`, …).